Delftware

 Delftware or Delft pottery, also known as Delft Blue (Delfts blauw) or as delf, is a general term now used for Dutch tin-glazed earthenware, a form of faience.
 Most of it is blue and white pottery, and the city of Delft in the Netherlands was the major centre of production, but the term covers wares with other colours, and made elsewhere.
 It is also used for similar pottery, English delftware.

 Delftware is one of the types of tin-glazed pottery in which a white glaze is applied and usually decorated with metal oxides.
 In particular, the cobalt oxide is used for its ability to withstand high firing temperatures, allowing it to be applied under this glaze.
-Cobalt Oxide is also what gives Delftware its trademark blue designs.
+Cobalt oxide is also what gives Delftware its trademark blue designs.

-Delftware forms part of the worldwide family of blue and white pottery, using variations of the plant-based decoration first developed in 14th-century Chinese porcelain, and in great demand in Europe.
+Delftware belongs to the global family of blue and white pottery, featuring variations of plant-based decorations that originated in Abbasid Iraq and were later popularised in Europe via Chinese adaptations.

-Delftware includes pottery objects of all descriptions, such as plates, vases, figurines and other ornamental forms and tiles.
+Delftware includes pottery objects of all descriptions, such as plates, vases, figurines and other ornamental forms, and tiles.
 The style originated around 1600, and the most highly regarded period of production is about 1640–1740, but Delftware continues to be produced.
 In the 17th and 18th centuries the manufacture of Delftware was a major industry, with product exported all over Europe.

 History

 The earliest tin-glazed pottery in the Netherlands was made in Antwerp where the Italian potter Guido da Savino settled in 1500, and in the 16th century Italian maiolica was the main influence on decorative styles.
-The manufacture of painted pottery spread from Antwerp to the northern Netherlands, in particular because of the sack of Antwerp by the Spanish troops in 1576 (the Spanish Fury).
-Production developed in Middelburg and Haarlem in the 1570s and in Amsterdam in the 1580s.
+The manufacture of painted pottery spread from Antwerp to the northern Netherlands, in particular after the Fall of Antwerp in 1585 when a large part of the protestant population fled to the north.
+Production developed in Middelburg and Haarlem in the 1570s, and in Amsterdam in the 1580s.
 Much of the finer work was produced in Delft, but simple everyday tin-glazed pottery was made in places such as Gouda, Rotterdam, Haarlem, Amsterdam and Dordrecht.